rcpacini/labview_quickdrop/docs/ExecuteScript.md

 Resizes the panel or diagram window to content.
 On the panel, the window resizes to the bottom-right most control and resets the panel origins to 0, 0 (even if there are controls top or left of the origins).
+On the diagram, the window resizes to the content.

 > **Support:** `FP | BD` | **GObject:** `N/A` | **Selection:** `N/A`